Researching ancient landscapes through geospatial science

 Digital Geospatial Heritage

-LiDAR, drones, TLS, 3D modeling, VR, 3D printing, StoryMaps, and digital twins.
+Lidar, drones, TLS, 3D modeling, VR, 3D printing, StoryMaps, and digital twins.